kjs452/KennysOpenDSKY/README.md

 2. Add your new instruction to the debug string array `Mnemonics[]`.
 3. Add your new instruction to the associative array `InstructionTable` in `assembler.py`.
 4. Add a new case to the switch statement in the routine, `agc_execute_cpu()`.
+5. And of course update the `README.md` file.

 ### Adding a new VERB
 There is an array called `Verbs[]` which contains all the verbs that can be entered.